Rolfing

 What to expect from a Rolfing session

 The Rolfing “Ten-Series”, often referred to as “the Recipe”, involves 10 sessions lasting roughly 90 minutes each, divided into three phases or units.
-Although this is a dependable approach, experienced structural integration practitioners may decide to adapt the program[15] to suit their individual requirements.
+Although this is a dependable approach, experienced structural integration practitioners may decide to adapt the program[15] to suit their requirements.
 It is usually recommended that you do not wait longer than two weeks between structural integration sessions.

 Before commencing, your Rolfing practitioner will ask you about your general health, any injuries you might have sustained[16], and other subjects relevant to your treatment.
 At the start of each session, they will also observe you as you perform common movements such as walking, breathing deeply and sitting down.